Galiano Island: Geography

 Mount Galiano is Galiano's highest point, rising 314 m above sea level.
 The summit provides hikers with views over the Gulf Islands, the United States San Juan Islands and the distant mainland mountains as well.
 Just west of Mount Galiano is Sutil Mountain, an Ecological Reserve 290 m above sea level, named after Captain Galiano's flagship.

 The western coast of the island (facing Trincomali Channel) is characterized by its unique sandstone formations and caves.

+The northern end of the island is home to Porlier Pass, which divides Galiano and Valdez Island.
+One of the more dangerous passes in the Gulf Islands, currents can reach up to 10 knots at maximum flood, and many whirlpools and overfalls are known to form.

 Climate

 The climate of Galiano Island is classified as warm-summer Mediterranean climate (Csb) under the Köppen climate classification system, characterized by cool, wet winters and warm, dry summers.
-Similar to the other Gulf Islands, the rain shadow effect of the Olympic and Vancouver Island mountains, and the moderating effects of the ocean, are the dominant influences on the climate of Galiano Island.
-Galiano Island experiences an annual moisture deficit from mid-June to early October due to the combined effects of seasonal dry, sunny and warm weather.
-This deficit can often reach drought conditions in areas of recent clearcuts and can result in an extreme forest fire hazard in the summer months.
+Similar to the other Gulf Islands, the rain shadow effect of the Olympic and Vancouver Island mountains, and the moderating effects of the ocean are the dominant influences on Galiano Island's climate.
+Galiano Island experiences an annual moisture deficit from mid-June to early October due to the combined effects of seasonal dry, sunny, and warm weather.
+This deficit can often lead to drought in areas of recent clearcuts and to an extreme forest fire hazard in the summer months.

 Ecology

-Due to its mild climate and position in a confluence between two different tidal systems, Galiano Island is home to a large variety of fauna and flora, which have been heavily sampled by science.
+Due to its mild climate and position at the confluence of two distinct tidal systems, Galiano Island is home to a wide variety of fauna and flora that scientists have extensively studied.
 In a 2022 article published as the first volume in a 5-part overview of the island's biodiversity, researchers reported "over 4000 taxa recorded to date, including avian, freshwater, marine and terrestrial species".

-In a major flight path for migrating birds, Galiano has hundreds of bird species, such as bald eagles, herons and cormorants.
-Off its shores are resident and transient populations of orca whales, seals, otters, and sea lions, as well as many other varieties of sea life, including at least 214 species of molluscs, 86 species of crustaceans, 82 species of ray-finned or cartilagenous fish, 41 species of echinoderms, 40 species of sea sponges, 77 species of cnidarians, six species of ribbon worms and four species of ctenophores.
+In a primary flight path for migrating birds, Galiano has hundreds of bird species, such as bald eagles, herons and cormorants.
+Off its shores are resident and transient populations of orcas, harbor seals, otters, and sea lions, as well as many other varieties of sea life, including at least 214 species of molluscs, 86 species of crustaceans, 82 species of ray-finned or cartilagenous fish, 41 species of echinoderms, 40 species of sea sponges, 77 species of cnidarians, six species of ribbon worms and four species of ctenophores.
 The island is also home to a large population of deer.

 Of the 19 reef complexes mapped throughout the Salish Sea, the waters off Galiano Island are home to one of the most extensive ones, with large populations of cloud sponges and Heterochone calyx being recorded, as well as a high diversity of marine animal species.

-Many native tree species such as arbutus trees, western red cedar and Coast Douglas-fir thrive on the island and can be found in abundance.
-While most of the island has been logged in the years since European settlement, limited old-growth forests still exist, for example on the southern side of Bluffs Park.
+Many native tree species, such as arbutus trees, western red cedar, and Coast Douglas-fir thrive on the island and can be found in abundance.
+While most of the island has been logged in the years since European settlement, limited old-growth forests still exist, for example, on the southern side of Bluffs Park.